 The God of our fathers hath raised up Jesus, whom you put to death, hanging him upon a tree.
 Him hath God exalted with his right hand, to be Prince and Savior, to give repentance to Israel, and remission of sins.
 (Acts 5:30-31)

-Note the nature of the crime for which the Apostles convicted the Jews – both leaders and people, not as individuals, but collectively – as recorded in Acts 3-5 alone:
+Note the nature of the crime for which the Apostles convicted the Jews – both leaders and people, not as individuals, but collectively – as repeated in Acts 3-5:

 Jesus whom you killed, whom you crucified, whom you put to death.